 12. Pinterest Virtual Assistant

-If you want to become a high paid virtual assistant, it’s good to specialize in a specific niche.
+If you want to become a high-paid virtual assistant, it’s good to specialize in a specific niche.
 For example, Pinterest Virtual Assistant pays very well.
-My friend Kristin is an expert in that area and have a Pinterest Virtual Assistant webinar for FREE.
+My friend Kristin is an expert in that area and has a Pinterest Virtual Assistant webinar for FREE.

 13. Start A YouTube Channel

 Starting your own YouTube channel can be a lot of fun.
-If you don’t just want to start it yourself, you can consider starting one with your friends.
+If you don’t just want to start it yourself, you can consider forming one with your friends.

 Starting a YouTube channel is also a long-term game, as you first need to build an audience before making any money.
 The younger you start, the better.
+It is also an easy way to make money as a kid.
 You will have more subscribers over time, and your income will grow exponentially.

 You must enjoy the subject that you want to start a YouTube channel about.
 If you are passionate about something, others passionate about the same thing will come to your channel.